dd86k/alicedbg/README.md

 - Disassembler (using Capstone)
 - Object server

-Written from scratch for educational purposes.
+Written from scratch for self-taught educational purposes.

 ## Warnings